tomasherceg/dotvvm-docs/Controls/bootstrap/StyleDecorator/control.md

-Decorates inner elements with properties or/and Bootstrap classes.
+Decorates inner elements with various properties and Bootstrap CSS classes.